 Below are a set of indicators that provide additional context about felony referrals.
 These indicators help the DA's Office ensure they maximize government resources by making strategic decisions about which cases to accept for prosecution.

-One of the biggest challenges of this project is accurately identifying the race and ethnicity of our citizens, especially our Hispanic citizens.
+One of the biggest challenges of this project is accurately identifying the race and ethnicity of our populace, especially our Hispanic peoples.
 Not only is this data tracked by us, it is also tracked by law enforcement and the judiciary.
 This has resulted in multiple and often conflicting identifications.
 The Colorado legislature recently passed laws requiring the police to identify persons based on "perceived" race and ethnicity rather than collecting data based on self-identification.
 This has resulted in further inaccuracies.
 Although self-identification is the most accurate measure, Constitutional protections often prevent prosecutors from directly interacting with the criminally accused.
 Our office is taking control of this data and seeks to collect race and ethnicity statistics from a variety of sources derived from self-identification.
-We hope that accurately identifying the race and ethnicity of our Hispanic citizens will improve as we implement these practices.
+We hope that accurately identifying the race and ethnicity of our Hispanic peoples will improve as we implement these practices.

 Until we develop a more accurate way of collecting this data, it should be viewed with caution.

 A difference in 3% or less suggests that there may not be a meaningful disparity between the decision to decline felony charges for our Hispanic citizens versus our White citizens.
 The data suggests that over time, there is no disparity between Hispanic and White individuals in the decision to file felony charges.
+Data from 2023 may be skewed because it only represents the first six months of the year.
+We will monitor this data to see if a significant disparity exists as the year progresses.

 It is not possible to examine filing differences for Black individuals and individuals of Another Race due to the low number of cases.
 Click Here for more information about race and ethnicity data collection and limitations.